If you can’t find what you’re looking for after reading through these FAQs, get in touch with us – firstname.lastname@example.org.

 You need to get a proper kindling fire going, this would be sufficient to get a chunk of briquette going.
 The fire would then be hot enough to add further chunks as required.

-Use our quality kindling for this 😉
+Use our local quality kindling for this 😉

 Due to extremely low moisture content, briquettes should always be stored in a dry place without direct contact with moisture –they can be stored in garages or a waterproof log store.